BrunoSette/omnireno/src/content/basements/index.md

       link: /contact

 # workflow
-workflow:
+# workflow:
-  title: "Experience the best workflow with us"
+#   title: "Experience the best workflow with us"
-  image: "/images/happy.webp"
+#   image: "/images/happy.webp"
-  description: ""
+#   description: ""

 # call_to_action
 call_to_action:
-  title: Ready to get started?
+  title: Start Your Basement Transformation Today
-  content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur.
+  content: Ready to turn your basement into the space you’ve always wanted?
+Contact us for a free, no-obligation consultation, and let’s start planning your dream basement renovation!
   image: "/images/happy2.webp"
   button:
     enable: true